LucasDedieu/NoiseResilientHistopathology/README.md

 * exp_name: name of the experiments (as note)
 * seed: random seed

-Example for baseline runs on all noise rates for NCT-CRC-HE-100k dataset
+Example for CTransPath runs on all noise rates for NCT-CRC-HE-100k dataset
 ```console
 #!/bin/bash
 python_script="main.py"